Patients Suffer As Insurers And Big Health Systems Spar For Market Share

 David Lerman, a lawyer in Berkeley, Calif., changed health plans this year, only to learn that his new insurer has no contract with the main medical provider in his community.

-Anthem Blue Cross of California, one of the state's largest health insurers, is battling with Sutter Health over how much it should pay to care for tens of thousands of people it insures in Northern California.
+Anthem Blue Cross of California, one of the state's largest health insurers, is battling Sutter Health over how much it should pay to care for tens of thousands of people it insures in Northern California.
 Sutter operates 24 hospitals in the region and lists about 5,000 doctors in its network.

 "It's not the peace of mind I thought I was buying to have the entire Sutter network — which is the biggest game in Northern California — be out of network," says Lerman, whose family is insured through his wife's job as a California State University professor.

-Lerman and his family, who are enrolled in an Anthem Blue Cross PPO, can continue to visit Sutter facilities until midyear, even if a new contract does not materialize before then.
+Lerman and his family, who are enrolled in an Anthem Blue Cross preferred provider organization, can continue to visit Sutter facilities until midyear, even if a new contract does not materialize before then.
 Fortunately, he says, nobody in his family suffers from a chronic illness.
 But not knowing which providers ultimately will be in his health plan's network is aggravating, he says.

 Contract disputes between insurers and medical providers have been a regular feature of the national health industry for a long time.
 But the stakes have risen as big players on both sides have expanded to gain market share and leverage in network negotiations.